Tsuen Wan Chinese Permanent Cemetery

 In terms of administrative divisions, Tsuen Wan District and Kwai Tsing District are bounded by Texaco Road and Tsing Tsuen Bridge.
 The cemetery is located to the south of the boundary line, so it belongs to Kwai Tsing District.

 History

 On 9 August 1935, the Hong Kong Government had approved the land in Tsuen Wan with an area of about 120,000 m^{2}.
 It was opened on 19 June 1941 and is one of the four Chinese Permanent Cemeteries in Hong Kong.

-In order to provide more niches to meet demand, the two columbariums in the cemetery were completed in 1974 and 1987 respectively and the expansion of the first columbarium was completed in 2015, in order to cope with the popularity of cremation niches to bring in high demand.
+In order to provide more niches to meet demand, the two columbaria in the cemetery were completed in 1974 and 1987 respectively and the expansion of the first columbarium was completed in 2015, in order to cope with the popularity of cremation niches to bring in high demand.